FahimaGold/labs/README.md

 # Running the app

 From your parent directory of the `app_python`, run the following command to launch the app: `uvicorn app_python.current_time:app --reload` .
-The app will be then accessible through your browser at http://127.0.0.1:8000/.
+The app will be then accessible through your browser at http://127.0.0.1:8000/ (output redirected to the file `out.txt`).

+If you want to see the time on the browser, you can access it via http://127.0.0.1:8000/visit

 # Testing the app